-- A. The impact on Policy Reserves due to changes in: - a.
+- A. The impact on Policy Reserves due to changes in the following may form part of the Analysis of Experience: - a.
 The insurance policy portfolio over the relevant reporting period, - b.
-Valuation methodology,

-- c.
-Best-estimate assumptions,

-- d.
-Margin for Adverse Deviation,

-- e.
-Market-consistent parameters,

-- f.
-Business models and nature of contractual obligations,

-- B. Components of Policy Reserves that may be utilized for financial reporting under PFRS and other local regulations
+Valuation methodology, - c.
+Best-estimate assumptions, - d.
+Margin for Adverse Deviation, - e.
+Market-consistent parameters, - f.
+Business models and nature of contractual obligations, - B. Components of Policy Reserves that may be utilized for financial reporting under PFRS and other local regulations